-A concertina-style door made up of between 3 and 7 leafs that fold away to create an edge-to-edge opening.
+A concertina-style door made up of between 3 and 7 leaves that fold away to create an edge-to-edge opening.

 The British Plastics Federation is the leading trade association of the UK plastics industry, representing 80 percent of industry turnover.

-Building Regulations are Government codes which set out the criteria that new buildings and refurbishment work must conform to.
-The parts of that apply to windows and doors include Part M, Part L and Part F. They help ensure buildings are safe, secure and energy efficient.
+Building Regulations are Government codes that set out the criteria that new buildings and refurbishment work must conform to.
+The parts that apply to windows and doors include Part M, Part L and Part F. They help ensure buildings are safe, secure and energy-efficient.

 A hinge that allows the full closing of a window or door.
 Butt hinges stand proud of the door or window surface.

-The term casement refers to windows which are top, or side hung and open inwards or outwards.
+The term casement refers to windows that are top, or side hung and open inwards or outwards.
 Casement windows are available in a wide range of styles.

-The CE Mark is a declaration from the manufacturer that the window or doors meets the standards and requirements of the relevant European directives.
+The CE Mark is a declaration from the manufacturer that the window or doors meet the standards and requirements of the relevant European directives.